Using the roadways in South Carolina is a privilege, but it can also be a dangerous business.

 No matter what type of accident you’re in, you should immediately get the help you need and get started on the road to recovery:

-3. Take photos of the scene.
-If you can without risking further injury, take photos of the accident scene, including injuries and damage to vehicles or property.
+- Take photos of the scene.
+If you can, without risking further injury, take photos of the accident scene, including injuries and damage to vehicles or property.
 These photos can be helpful later when dealing with insurance companies.

-5. Get contact and insurance information from the other drivers.
-If the crash was not your fault, you’ll likely want to reach out to the other driver’s insurance company for compensation.
+- Get contact and insurance information from the other drivers.
+If the crash was not your fault, you’ll likely want to contact the other driver’s insurance company for compensation.

 Car accidents are far too common in the United States today, and most are avoidable.
 If you were in an accident because of someone else’s negligence and need help getting treatment and back to life as you know it, don’t hesitate to reach out for help from a car accident lawyer who will fight for you.